Studying Medicine in the UK

 Personal Statement

-Medical schools require a strong personal statement to assess students’ motivation and their awareness of the inherent responsibilities and challenges of the profession.
-Showcasing your personal experiences that have influenced your decision to become a doctor—a range of experience in primary care or a hospital, voluntary work in care homes, hospices, or special schools. will allow colleges to differentiate you from the large pool of applicants.
+Medical schools require a strong personal statement or portfolio to assess students’ motivation and their awareness of the inherent responsibilities and challenges of the profession.
+Showcasing your personal experiences that have influenced your decision to become a doctor—a range of experience in primary care or a hospital, voluntary work in care homes, hospices, or special schools. will allow colleges to differentiate you from the large pool of fresh applicants.
 Both clinical and non-clinical experience are important, but it is recognized that not everyone will be able to secure clinical work experience.

 Entrance Exams for Indian Students Pursuing MBBS in the UK